 Since the start of the outbreaks the Commission adopted several protective measures for the affected Member States which are published in the Official Journal of the European Union.

-The situation and the measures adopted by the Decisions are regularly reviewed during the meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed.
-Given the current epidemiological situation Member States agreed on a Statement on Avian Influenza concerning precautionary measures.
+The situation and the measures adopted by the Commission are regularly reviewed during the meetings of EU Member State experts at the Standing Committee on Plants, Animals, Food and Feed, where Member States also agreed on a Statement on Avian Influenza concerning precautionary measures.

 A detailed overview on the situation in Member States and the adopted measures is given in the Chronology of Events, as well as the location of the outbreaks in 2014 and 2015 for all HPAI subtypes.

 Scientific aspects and risk assessment